mahmoudjobeel1/AI-Search-Agent/README.md

 c) Iterative deepening search. <br />
 d) Greedy search with at least two heuristics. <br />
 e) A∗ search with at least two admissible heuristics. <br />

+For more Information, please read [Project Report](Project Report.pdf)